 For the MA portion, you’ll take 18 courses and complete a thesis.
 For the PhD portion, you’ll complete six courses and a dissertation.

-of surveyed 2016 Industrial-Organizational Psychology PhD graduates were employed within six months of graduation.
+of Industrial-Organizational Psychology graduates were employed, continuing their education or pursuing other goals within six months of graduation.

 Professor Suzanne Bell specializes on the strategic staffing of organizations, training and employee development, and maximizing team effectiveness.
 She directs the DePaul Teams Lab, which is conducting NASA-funded research on team composition for long-duration space exploration, such as a mission to Mars.